All clubs and organizations outside of Undergraduate Business Student Association are open to students of all years and majors.

 The Operations Club serves the needs of undergraduate students interested in the operations discipline or operations-related careers beyond graduation.
 Our goal is to educate students on operations careers, provide connections to potential employers and faculty resources, and foster an environment of intellectual curiosity and practical guidance to better prepare them for their careers and lives beyond college.
 We accomplish these goals by combining the operations concepts and knowledge students gain in the classroom with hands-on, real-life experience through facility tours, guest speakers, recruiting events, interactive activities, case competitions, and meet-and-greets with Operations Department faculty and alumni in the field.

-For more information, please contact President Jacob Baldwin at Jacob_Baldwin@kenan-flagler.unc.edu.
+For more information, please please visit our website or contact President Elliot Orenstein at Elliot_Orenstein@kenan-flagler.unc.edu.

 Real Estate Club